weka/csi-wekafs/docs/storage-class-configurations.md

 * Snapshot quota integration requires WEKA cluster version **4.2** and higher.
 * Authenticated mounts for filesystems set with `auth-required=true`, and filesystems in the non-root organization, require WEKA cluster version **3.14.0** and higher.

-{% hint style="info" %}
-The legacy communication model is deprecated and will be removed in the next release.
+**Note**: The legacy communication model is deprecated and will be removed in the next release.
 If you are using the legacy communication model, replacing it with the API-based one is recommended.
-{% endhint %}

 ## Prerequisites